ravaljigesh/foundation/README.md

-# IT-Innovator Foundation
+# Adlara
-IT-Innovator foundation is useful directory for those who wants to start a new Laravel project with latest version.
+Adlara is useful directory for those who wants to start a new Laravel project with latest version.

 # What additional than default Laravel ?
 - Ready Authentication for Admin and User (Tutorial https://jigeshraval.com/2017/06/08/laravel-5-separate-authentication-admin-users/)